iGuan7u/Clover-Gigabyte-Z390M-Gaming/README.md

 # CloverEFI

+!!!!**Desprecated**!!!!

-**Desprecated** You should move to OpenCore now, it is extraordinary!
+You should move to [OpenCore](https://github.com/iGuan7u/OpenCore-Gigabyte-Z390M-Gaming) now, it is extraordinary!

 An Clover config of hackintosh, about Gigabyte Z390M Gaming.